gcwilliams/gcwilliams.github.io/_posts/2016-02-27-HK2-with-jersey.md

 </plugin>
 {% endhighlight %}

-Create an component provider which will populate the `ServiceLocator` created by `Jersey`
+Create a component provider which will populate the `ServiceLocator` created by `Jersey`

 {% highlight java %}
 public class ApplicationComponentProvider implements ComponentProvider {